dining

 860-781-8555

 J Gilbert’s Wood-Fired Steaks - They describe their fare as honest Midwestern cuisine.
 But we just call it delicious.
 Top-of-the-line wood-grilled steaks, their signature offering, have won this place a loyal following — and small wonder.
 Prime aged cuts of Black Angus come with a choice of sides and extras, like the Poblano Au Gratin Potatoes or Wild Mushrooms with Truffle Butter.
 The Grilled Vegetable Platter is terrific.
-They do seafood equally well — the Seared Georges Bank Scallops Sea beyond great.
+They do seafood equally well — the Seared Georges Bank Sea Scallops beyond great.
 And you’ll find the elegant décor makes it a perfect choice for business and birthday dinners alike.

 185 Glastonbury Blvd., Glastonbury